Transformation and memory – How 1968 is activating social movements fifty years later

 Donatella della Porta is a Senior Fellow at the Hertie School of Governance.
 She is Professor of Political Science and Dean of the Institute for Humanities and the Social Sciences at the Scuola Normale Superiore in Florence, where she directs the Center on Social Movement Studies (Cosmos).

-Claus Offe is Professor Emeritus of Political Sociology at the Hertie School of Governance.
+Claus Offe is Professor Emeritus of Political Sociology at the Hertie School.
 He has held chairs for Political Science and Political Sociology at the Universities of Bielefeld (1975-1989) and Bremen (1989-1995), as well as at the Humboldt-Universität in Berlin (1995-2005).

 Erik Neveu is professor of political science at the Institut d'Etudes politiques at Rennes and member of the research team ARENES-Cnrs.
 His numerous publications span the topics of media and the public sphere, public problems and social movements.